 Our Yu Long Green Tea is made from the Jin Xuan cultivar.
 These are tea bushes responsible for the rich, creamy, and milky taste of Milk Oolong Tea.

-Mr. Young and Mr. Zhang, partners in tea farming, have been experimenting with Taiwanese tea cultivars to create unique varieties back in their home of Pu-erh, Yunnan.
+Mr. Yang and Mr. Zhang, partners in tea farming, have been experimenting with Taiwanese tea cultivars to create unique varieties back in their home of Pu-erh, Yunnan.